Aviation Intelligence

 Right next to the Customs desk are the Global Blue and Planet Tax Free kiosks.
 Hand them the stamped forms and your credit card to get your refund processed.

-Direct train to Roma Termini. €14.
-Departs every 15 minutes.
-Journey takes exactly 32 minutes.
+Direct train to Roma Termini. ~€14.
+Departs approximately every 15 minutes.
+Journey takes about 32 minutes.

 Budget option to Termini or Vatican. ~€6 - €7.
 Journey takes 50-60 minutes depending on traffic.

-Fixed rate of €50 from Fiumicino to any destination inside the Aurelian Walls (Central Rome).
+Fixed rate of €55 from Fiumicino to any destination inside the Aurelian Walls (Central Rome).
+Tariffs may change without notice.

 Ciampino is Rome's secondary airport, mostly serving low-cost carriers like Ryanair and Wizz Air within Europe.
 It is smaller and closer to the city center.